 As the petition and charter of the Bon Air Golf Club states, the six men who petitioned the courts for this charter were William E. Mikell, C.G.
 Trussell, George R. Stearns, Bryan Cumming, E.S.
 Johnson and St. John Moore.
 The Bon Air Golf Club, situated five minutes from the Hotel Bon Air, was a course of nine holes, 3,300 yards long and was laid out over rolling ground, abounding in natural hazards, among which are roads, ditches, ponds and woods.
 There was a clubhouse with men’s and women’s lockers and a large reception room.
 The Club was originally run by the Bon Air Hotel but in 1898 it was turned into a local organization and was manager by the residents of Augusta.

 The new eighteen-hole course, which was developed and laid out by David Ogilvie, with some further alterations made by golf course architect Seth Raynor, would later be known as The Lake Course.
-Eighteen holes were laid out on the West side of Milledge Road but only eight of the holes would be played at this time.
-An additional 10th hold was added to the original nine-hole Bon Air course on the East Side of Milledge Road.
-With the eight holes on the new course on the West side of Milledge Road, and the ten holes on the West side of Milledge Road, the first 18 hole golf course in Augusta come into being.
+Eighteen holes were laid out on the west side of Milledge Road but only eight of the holes would be played at this time.
+An additional 10th hole was added to the original nine-hole Bon Air course on the east side of Milledge Road.
+With the eight holes on the new course on the west side of Milledge Road, and the ten holes on the west side of Milledge Road, the first 18 hole golf course in Augusta come into being.
 This course saw such golfers play it as President Howard Taft, President Warren G. Harding, John D. Rockefeller and many other notable men form all fields of endeavor who found Augusta an ideal place for a winter visit.
 The present club house was built in 1903.
 A few years later play had reached the point where another course was needed.
-Dr. William Harison, Club President at the time and David Ogilvie laid out the site of the Hill Course.
+Dr. William Harison, Club President at the time, and David Ogilvie laid out the site of the Hill Course.